-Research is an important part of professional practice.
-Questioning what we as diabetes educators do, makes for a quality approach to the services provided and strategies used to educate and support people with diabetes.
+Research is an important part of professional practice, with evidence practice now well established.
+Questioning what we as nurses and diabetes educators do, makes for a quality approach to the services we provide and strategies used to educate and support people with diabetes.

 Jayne Lehmann and Victoria Stevenson, a Victorian RN CDE investigated diabetes educator beliefs around people with diabetes and an intellectual disability in 2012 and presented their findings in a poster at the 2013 International Diabetes Federation Congress in Melbourne.
 Click on the link to see the poster!
 2013 poster DE beliefs PWDID